Usgupta/voicebus/README.md

 ## How to Build

-1. Fork or clone the repository
+1. Fork or clone this repository
 2. Request for API key at http://datamall.lta.gov.sg
 3. Insert API key into BusArrivalApi.swift and BusStopApi.swift
 4. Run the xcode project